pikulet/mem-attacks-example/README.md

 General Tips:
 - Install `peda`, which is a much more bazinga-ed version of gdb
-- For format string attack, read documentation on `printf` calling conventions and how arguments are passed to functions for your machine.
+- For format string attack, read documentation on `printf` calling conventions and how arguments are passed to functions for your machine (registers or stack).